 We provide an exciting, safe, and fun learning experience for your child.
 Students further realize their capabilities both inside and outside the classroom in our supportive environment.
 Our content modules introduce students to intriguing topics and activate their curiosity to learn more.
 Our programs help students develop transferable skills such as collaboration, problem solving, teamwork, and leadership.
 Finally, our University student mentors engage your child in discussion about their aspirations for their future, encouraging them to pursue their passions.
-Our program is designed by Ontario certified teachers and directed by Dr. Kate Cassidy’s research in learning, belonging, and 21st century preparedness.

 Will my STUDENTS be safe during the program?